 Certain clinical research activities, due to the location or nature of the research, do not require registration with the Institutional Biosafety Committee (IBC).
 For example, phlebotomy services associated with clinical research trials may be performed by academic employees either in a patient care setting or area outside of an academic research laboratory.
 In these instances, it is important that employees are informed of safe work practices, as well as requirements of the OSHA Bloodborne Pathogen regulations (29 CFR 1910.1030).
 The University of Virginia Office of Environmental Health & Safety (EHS) has created the following guidelines to assist personnel in these areas.

 - Employees who are included or listed on an IBC Inventory & Activity Registration (IAR)

-- Employees who are engaged in clinical research occurring exclusively in a patient care setting, such as the hospital, outpatient clinic, etc. The Hospital Epidemiology & Infection Control Division (434-924-0327) manages employee safety in these areas
+- Employees who are engaged in clinical research occurring exclusively in a patient care setting, such as the hospital, outpatient clinic, etc. Epidemiology and Clinical Infectious Diseases (434-924-0327) manages employee safety in these areas

 There are five essential elements in promoting employee safety awareness and compliance.

 - Annual Bloodborne Pathogens (BBP) training is required for employees that have potential exposure to blood or body fluids in the performance of assigned duties.
 Training may be acquired through the following sources:

 - Log-in Medical Center BBP training through NetLearning